OpReportISIS/GeneralApps/TargetVerify/README.txt

 - If you are not using a proxy: python TargetVerification.py -f <filename.txt>

-- If you're using a proxy:
+- If you are using a proxy:
   python TargetVerification.py -f <filename.txt> -p

 (replace filename.txt with your input file with URLs to verify)